-10. According to the United Kingdom, the 2015-2016 expenditure for Pitcairn, supported by the Department for International Development, was some £2.9 million.
-According to the Department, the budgetary aid covers citizens' reasonable assistance needs, ensuring the maintenance of a range of basic public services (e.g., electricity and telecommunications) and the provision of part-time public sector employment.
+12. According to the United Kingdom, the 2016-2017 expenditure for Pitcairn, supported by the Department for International Development, was £3.475 million.
+According to the Department, the financial aid covers citizens' reasonable assistance needs, ensuring the maintenance of a range of basic public services (e.g. electricity and telecommunications) and the provision of part-time public sector employment.
 Financial aid is also used for medical and educational services, as well as a shipping service that provides a necessary lifeline in terms of freight and passenger services.
 The prospect of self-sufficiency is very low in the case of Pitcairn because of its size and remoteness.
-The island's financial aid has increased by some 220 per cent over the past eight years, owing mainly to the cost of the new shipping service introduced in 2008, the associated costs of the four expatriate professionals (police officer, family and community adviser, teacher and doctor) and exchange rate fluctuations.
-The major recurrent expenditures include shipping and freight subsidies and the costs of off-island professionals who are employed to ensure continued child safeguarding and other medical, police, teaching and social welfare matters.
-The territorial allocation provided for Pitcairn under the ninth European Development Fund, which ran from 2008 to 2013, amounted to €2.4 million.
-Under the tenth European Development Fund, which covers the period 2014-2020, Pitcairn will be granted an indicative amount of €2.4 million.
+The island's financial aid has increased by some 200 per cent over the last decade (from 2007 to 2017), owing mainly to the cost of the new shipping service introduced in 2008, the associated costs of the four expatriate professionals (police officer, family and community adviser, teacher and doctor) and exchange rate fluctuations.
+The major recurrent expenditures include shipping and freight subsidies; the costs of off-island professionals who are employed to ensure continued child safeguarding and other medical, police, teaching and social welfare matters; and satellite telecommunications services.
+Under the tenth European Development Fund, which covers the period 2014-2020, Pitcairn will receive a territorial allocation of €2.4 million, and the indicative amount for the eleventh European Development Fund is also €2.4 million.